Stabilization notices and discontinued functions

 The CICS application debugging profiles are accessed through either the CADP transaction or the web interface.
 Both of these interfaces are now stabilized.
 Consider using the DTCN transaction supplied with IBM® z/OS Debugger instead.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0965.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0965.

 CICS debugging tools sockets interface